 What rate (or price) can I qualify for?

-The good news about most prescription medications that are used to help an individual lower their cholesterol or triglyceride levels is that when used purely for this purpose most will not affect your chances at being able to qualify for a Preferred rate.
+The good news about most prescription medications that help individuals lower their cholesterol or triglyceride levels is that when used purely for this purpose, they will not affect their chances of qualifying for a Preferred rate.

 Which means that…

-If you are a healthy individual who has simply been diagnosed with high cholesterol in the past but are now using a prescription medication like Lescol to help manage this pre-existing medical condition you still ought to be able to qualify for a Preferred rate assuming that your cholesterol levels are safe and healthy now and you don’t suffer from any other pre-existing medical conditions.
+If you are a healthy individual who has been diagnosed with high cholesterol in the past but is now using prescription medication like Lescol to help manage this pre-existing medical condition, you still ought to be able to qualify for a Preferred rate, assuming that your cholesterol levels are safe and healthy now and you don’t suffer from any other pre-existing medical conditions.

 - High blood pressure,